apyszczuk/env/README.md

 directory or configuration file from this repository.

-You need to know that this is MY environment configuration, so not everything here will be suited for you.
-Git configuration or package-list are good examples for that.
+You need to know that this is MY environment configuration, so not everything here will be suited for you, `git` or `package-list` are good examples for that.

 ## Screenshot